Asia-Pacific leaders tackle trade, sustainability in Bangkok

 Associated Press

-BANGKOK (AP) — The war in Ukraine, great power rivalry Asia, inflation and food and energy shortages are on the agenda as leaders prepare for the third back-to-back gathering this week, a Pacific-Rim summit taking place in a heavily guarded venue in Thailand’s capital.
+BANGKOK (AP) — The war in Ukraine, great power rivalries, inflation, climate change and fending off the pandemic are among the issues Pacific Rim leaders are tackling in their third back-to-back meeting in a week, this time at a heavily guarded venue in Thailand’s capital, Bangkok.

+The meeting of the 21-member Asia-Pacific Economic Cooperation forum comes on the heels of summits of the Group of 20 major economies on the Indonesian island resort of Bali and the Association of Southeast Asian Nations in Cambodia.
+It brings together leaders who have had little opportunity to meet face-to-face since the pandemic began in 2020.

+“It is such a relief for us to be able to go back to the conduct of business in the way that we know is most efficient and most productive,” Philippine President Ferdinand Marcos Jr, told a business conference held ahead of the APEC summit meetings.
+But he noted, “Dark clouds loom large if we are not to be prepared.”

+The threat of a coronavirus resurgence remains, with China reporting 23,276 new COVID-19 cases across the country on Thursday despite its costly and stringent “zero-COVID” policy.

+Xi, who stayed close to home throughout the global outbreak and made his first trip outside China since the start of the pandemic in September, has had a busy roster of meetings both in Bali and Bangkok.

-Leaders from the 21-member Asia-Pacific Economic Cooperation forum will meet formally in closed-door sessions Friday and Saturday.
+The APEC leaders meet formally in closed-door sessions on Friday and Saturday.
 For some, it will be at least the third such opportunity for face-to-face talks in the past two weeks.
-However, U.S. Vice President Kamala Harris is attending instead of President Joe Biden, who will be hosting his granddaughter’s wedding at the White House.
+U.S. Vice President Kamala Harris is attending instead of President Joe Biden, who will be hosting his granddaughter’s wedding at the White House.

+Russian President Vladimir Putin has been avoiding international forums where he would be showered with criticism over the invasion of Ukraine and will not attend.
+With Biden absent, Xi is the star attendee in Bangkok, where he also is making an official visit to Thailand just after obtaining a rare third term as top leader at a once-in-five years Communist Party congress.

-APEC’s official mission is to promote regional economic integration.
-Most of the business conducted happens on the summit’s sidelines in meetings such as a planned meeting between Chinese President Xi Jinping and Japanese Prime Minister Fumio Kishida.
+Most of the business conducted at an APEC summit happens on the sidelines, in meetings such as a one planned later Thursday between Xi and Japanese Prime Minister Fumio Kishida.

-The two Asian powers have a legacy of frictions over Japan’s World War II aggression, territorial disputes and China’s growing military might.
-A Chinese Foreign Ministry spokesperson, Mao Ning, said the encounter would “carry great importance.”

-Xi, Harris and French President Emmanuel Macron will also speak at a business conference, held just ahead of the summit meetings, that is mostly closed to media apart from outlets sponsoring the event.

 Before the summit, Thai officials said they were hoping to steer APEC toward long-term solutions in various areas, including climate change, economic disruptions and faltering recoveries from the pandemic.

-“The APEC meeting this year takes place amidst a dual jeopardy,” Don Pramudwinai, Thailand’s foreign minister, said in opening a meeting of foreign ministers and commerce ministers who were working on draft statements due to be issued after the summit.
-Apart from conflicts, “the world is staring at hyperinflation married to recession, a broken supply chain and scarcity and climate calamities.”
+Apart from the conflict in Ukraine, “the world is staring at hyperinflation married to recession, a broken supply chain and scarcity and climate calamities.”
+Thai Foreign Minister Don Pramudwinai said at a meeting of foreign ministers and commerce ministers who were working on draft statements due to be issued after the summit.

-Apparently alluding to Russia and recent condemnation of its war on Ukraine, Don also said there was a growing “cancel mentality” that makes “any compromise appear impossible.”

-U.S. Secretary of State Anthony Blinken said in a tweet that the ministers had “reaffirmed the need to work together to promote balanced, inclusive, and sustainable growth in the Asia Pacific region.”

 Thailand hoped to have all members agree on a set of targets for meeting the challenges of climate change, promoting sustainable trade and investment and environmental goals, said Cherdchai Chaivaivid, director-general of Thailand’s Department of International Economic Affairs.